-A representative office Data as of 9/30/21 ESG INVESTING GMO'S ESG OVERSIGHT COMMITTEE At GMO we believe that addressing ESG issues has longterm benefits to company financial performance, and that these matters are important across industries, sectors, and geographies.
-Our ESG Oversight Committee manages the integration of ESG considerations into GMO's investment and business processes, centrally driving advancement that is coordinated and consistent.
-The ESG Oversight Committee is composed of senior investment, risk, and business professionals from across the firm.
+ESG INVESTING OVERSIGHT OF ESG At GMO we believe that addressing ESG issues has longterm benefits to company financial performance, and that these matters are important across industries, sectors, and geographies.
+Our ESG Oversight Committee oversees the integration of ESG considerations into GMO's investment and business processes, centrally driving advancement that is coordinated and consistent.
+GMO's dedicated ESG team members participate on the Committee, bringing subject-matter expertise to the forefront of its discussions.
+The Oversight Committee is composed of senior investment, ESG, risk, and business professionals from across the firm.
+The Committee is chaired by GMO's Head of Investment Teams, consistent with our belief that ESG is a critical investment issue that will impact our future returns.
+Our Head of ESG and Sustainability serves as the facilitator of the Committee and is responsible for setting and driving firm-wide progress.
 The Committee reports to CEO Scott Hayward and provides regular updates to our Board of Directors.
-Working in concert with the broader Committee, three sub-committees advance efforts in specific areas: Investments; Stewardship & Corporate Leadership; and Client Communication & Product Strategy.
-GMO is committed to continued progress in each of these areas and to recruiting talent that will help support the development of our ESG integration efforts.
-Our ESG Practice Lead, Hardik Shah, participates in the ESG
+Working in concert with the broader Committee and our ESG team, three sub-committees advance efforts in specific areas: Investments; Stewardship & Corporate Leadership; and Client Communication & Product Strategy.
+In 2022, Deborah Ng joined GMO to lead our ESG team as our Head of ESG and Sustainability, a new senior role with broad responsibility for managing and setting the overall direction and strategy for all of GMO's ESG and sustainability-related initiatives.
+In addition to facilitating the ESG Oversight Committee, Deborah works closely with GMO investment teams, helping to develop and continually enhance frameworks that integrate material ESG factors into investment research and decision-making processes.
+She also partners with GMO's Stewardship & Corporate Leadership sub-committee to advance our engagement efforts with companies held in our portfolios and create transparent disclosures about how GMO manages our own